Average Mortgage Debt – A Complete Rundown

 In 2019, the average American mortgage debt was $213,599.
 This figure increased to $215,655 or by nearly 1% (0.96%) in 2020.
 If we go further back, the difference is a bit higher.
 For example, in 2015, the average balance owed for mortgages was $184,323.
 Meaning, the five-year increase in the segment was a considerable 16.99%.

-As for the total US mortgage debt, it got dangerously near $10 trillion in early 2020.
-In May, mortgage borrowing jumped by $156 billion and reached $9.71 trillion.
-In comparison, the total consumer debt in the US was significantly lower at $4.22 trillion.
+As for the total US mortgage debt, it got dangerously near $10.76 trillion in early 2021.
+In comparison, the total consumer debt in the US during the same period was significantly lower at $4.19 trillion.

 Mortgage Debt by Demographics